awsdocs/amazon-ec2-user-guide/doc_source/supported-iam-actions-tagging.md

-# Granting permission to tag resources during creation<a name="supported-iam-actions-tagging"></a>
+# Grant permission to tag resources during creation<a name="supported-iam-actions-tagging"></a>

 Some resource\-creating Amazon EC2 API actions enable you to specify tags when you create the resource\.
-For more information, see [Tagging your resources](Using_Tags.md#tag-resources)\.
+For more information, see [Tag your resources](Using_Tags.md#tag-resources)\.

 To enable users to tag resources on creation, they must have permissions to use the action that creates the resource, such as `ec2:RunInstances` or `ec2:CreateVolume`\.
 If tags are specified in the resource\-creating action, Amazon performs additional authorization on the `ec2:CreateTags` action to verify if users have permissions to create tags\.
 Therefore, users must also have explicit permissions to use the `ec2:CreateTags` action\.